The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 consciousness is not so much as in the past an opportunity to wander

-again, but an opportunity to rest my forehead again at the feet of
+again, but now an opportunity to rest my forehead again at the feet

 The mind cannot capture infinity of love, only devotion and inner humility encompasses all.
-By teacher's divine grace we are lifted above the limitations of story, attribute, identity, and time, and merge into the Conscious All, the essence.
+By grace, perhaps from a divine teacher, we are lifted above the limitations of story, attribute, identity, and time, and merge into the Conscious All, the essence.

-I recognized and cultivated my desire for the experience of being out, of samadhi to pervade my normal consciousness.
-Back and forth out, to the edge of out, and back to normal awareness and re-orienting with "mumukshutva" [the desire for liberation] back and forth.
+I recognized and cultivated my desire for the experience of being out, for samadhi to pervade my normal consciousness.
+Back and forth, out, to the edge of out, and back to normal awareness and re-orienting with "mumukshutva" [the desire for liberation], forth again, and back and forth.

 In the singing group, two lessons.
 (1) Emphasize the strong well-timed start.
 (2) Emotional regulation is (for) group harmony.
 It includes mutual regulation up and down.